 WORKS DIRECTLY WITH:

-Major gifts team, CEO, CDO, Board Development Committee, VP Marketing/Communication
+Major gifts team, CEO, Chief Development and Communications Officer, Board Development Committee, VP Marketing/Communication

 KNOWLEDGE AND EXPERIENCE:

-Bachelor’s degree in Communication, Marketing or relevant field.
-Advanced degree preferred.
+Bachelor’s degree in Marketing, Communications or related field.

 Proven ability to build consensus and work with diverse opinions to develop program proposals.

 Strong organizational skills, attention to detail and to process